President Murmu's Spiritual Journey at Maha Kumbh | Entertainment

 - India

-President Droupadi Murmu took part in the spiritual gathering of the Maha Kumbh at Prayagraj, taking a sacred dip at the confluence of the Ganga, Yamuna, and Saraswati rivers.
-The event, a vibrant portrayal of India's cultural heritage, also saw Murmu offering a coconut and prayers to the Sun god.
+President Droupadi Murmu embarked on a spiritual journey at the Maha Kumbh in Prayagraj, beginning with a holy dip at the Triveni Sangam.
+This sacred event symbolizes India's rich cultural heritage and draws millions in a celebration of faith and unity.

-In a social media post, President Murmu expressed her honor in participating at the Maha Kumbh, emphasizing its symbols of unity and spirituality which resonate across humanity.
-She extended her prayers to Maa Ganga for continued blessings of happiness and peace for all.
+Murmu, accompanied by her family, participated in traditional rituals like the 'Dugdhabhishek' and 'aarti' at the Sangam.
+She offered prayers to the Ganga river and the Sun, reinforcing the deep spiritual connection of the Maha Kumbh.
+The president shared her experiences on social media, underscoring the event's message of unity and spirituality.

-During her visit, Murmu also explored religious sites like the Akshayavat and the Bade Hanuman temple where she prayed for national prosperity.
-She concluded her journey with a tour of the Digital Mahakumbh Experience Centre, which leverages advanced technology to enrich devotees' experiences of this massive cultural event.
+The visit also included stops at iconic sites such as the Akshayavat and Bade Hanuman temple, where Murmu prayed for national prosperity.
+A highlight was her tour of the Digital Mahakumbh Experience Centre, showcasing the fusion of tradition and technology in enhancing the Kumbh experience for global devotees.

 (With inputs from agencies.)